judydjy/judydjy.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "One-dimensional narrow graphene nanoribbon junctions and superlattices synthesized with one-benzene-ring width"
+title: "Absorption-Based Diamond Spin Microscopy on a Dielectric Quantum Metasurface"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'To be submitted to JACS soon.'
+excerpt: 'Expected to submit in 2023.12.'